-A. There is nothing specified by AG49 for the placement of the table or type of disclosure surrounding the minimum and maximum rates.
-Many companies would include a description of the maximum illustrated rate in their disclosures and the calculation methodology for the maximum illustrated rate.
-Some companies also would include an explanation of how the minimum and maximum rates in the table relate to the description of the maximum illustrated rate.
-Many companies would include the table near the explanation of the maximum illustrated rate.
+A. There is nothing specified by AG 49 or AG 49-A for the placement of the table or type of disclosure surrounding the minimum and maximum rates.
+Many illustrations include a description of the maximum illustrated rate in its disclosures which may include the calculation methodology for the maximum illustrated rate.
+Some illustrations include an explanation of how the minimum and maximum rates in the table relate to the description of the maximum illustrated rate.
+Many illustrations include the table near the explanation of the maximum illustrated rate.

-Q 4.24: If a maximum illustrated rate is further limited by self-support and lapse support testing, are the minimum and maximum values shown in 7B of the AG effected?
+Q 4.23: If a maximum illustrated rate is further limited by self-support and lapse support testing, are the minimum and maximum values shown in 7B of the AGs affected?